|

 SuperPunk7: *lol* Jono's hardly my boyfriend.
 We're roommates here.

-SuperPunk7: The papers think he's going out with any girl he looks at twice
+SuperPunk7: The papers think he's going out with any girl he looks at

 café_freak: if you say so